noahehall/theBookOfNoah/linux/cmdline.md

 ### System memory management:
   - physical memory; create and manage virtual memory
-  - Swap space: the kenerl swaps the contents of virtual memory locations back n forth from the swap space to the actual physical memory: causes the system to think there is more memory available than what physically exists
+  - Swap space: the kernel swaps the contents of virtual memory locations back n forth from the swap space to the actual physical memory: causes the system to think there is more memory available than what physically exists
   - Software program management:  kernel controls how the linux system manages all the processes running on the system
     - Process: a running program; whether in the foreground (output on a display) or background (behind the scenes)
     - Init process: the first process the kernel starts; used to start all other processes on the system